SofieThi/STH_Language/assignment_2/README.md

-## Assignment 2 - Sentiment and NER in the course: Cultural data science
+## Assignment 2 - Sentiment and NER

 The following tasks are answered:

 Using the corpus of Fake vs Real news, write some code which does the following

--Split the data into two datasets - one of Fake news and one of Real news
+-->Split the data into two datasets - one of Fake news and one of Real news

--For every headline:
+-->For every headline:

 Get the sentiment scores